 - Bereavement Support – Make a a phone call, visit family with one of our hospice chaplains, pray, send a card to a hospice family as part of our bereavement follow-up program.

 - Community Outreach – Work a special event such as a college volunteer fair or a nursing home health care fair and represent hospice in the community.

 - Student Outreach – Your college organization can gain experience and community service hours by offering music, games or crafts with nursing home or assisted living residents while representing our hospice team.
-We ask that you give us at least 2 weeks notice to set up your event.
+We ask that you give us at least 2 weeks’ notice to set up your event.
 We will need the name of your organization, contact person’s name and e-mail, date you want to volunteer, preferred hours, number of volunteers expected and identification of any special skills/talents/preferences your group might offer such as instrumental or voice music, arts and crafts with seniors, yard work/window washing at patient home or senior center, etc. Heavenly Hospice will provide you with most materials needed for an activity.

-- Support a Cause – Volunteer with our staff in our annual work with Walk to End Alzheimer’s, United Way Norman’s United Day of Caring, Race for the Cure–OKC, or the State OHPCA’s Oklahoma Hospice Dash.
+- Support a Cause – Volunteer with our staff in our annual purpose days with Walk to End Alzheimer’s, United Way Norman’s United Day of Caring, Race for the Cure–OKC

 - Office Assistance – Help us with administrative duties in our offices.

 - Hospitality Program – Craft a quilt, ‘lap-ghan,’ or other special welcome gift; send a card; make a phone call to a patient and /or family member.

 - Birthday Celebrations – Join hospice staff at patients’ homes to celebrate birthdays with cake, balloons, cards, and fellowship.
 If the family is feeling up for fun, so are we!

 - 11th Hour Volunteers – Receive special training and be called upon to sit bedside vigil with patients and families during the last hours of life for support and companionship.